 Permits from the Northern Land Council are required to travel in Arnhem Land.
 These are free, but the paperwork must be lodged prior to your trip and approval granted.
 If you’re travelling with an accredited touring company, your permit should be included in your tour package.
 Contact the Northern Land Council on (08) 8920 5100 or www.nlc.org.au

 You will also require a permit from the Department of Natural Resources, Environment, The Arts and Sports to travel to the Cobourg Peninsula.
-The cost is $232.10 per car for up to seven nights, and there’s an additional camping fee of $16.50 per person, (08) 8999 4814, www.nt.gov.au/nreta/index.html
+(08) 8999 4814, www.nt.gov.au/nreta/index.html

 The tropical dry season is May-Oct and is the so-called “winter”, during which temperatures hover around 28ºC with superb tropical nights warm enough to dine out under the stars.
 Rainfall is usually during the tropical summer season from Nov-April and daytime temperatures are around 30-33ºC with sea breezes.